 The Federal Emergency Management Agency (FEMA) developed maps that identify the flood-risk areas in an effort to mitigate life and property losses associated with flooding events.
-Figure 2-8 illustrates the flood-risk areas in the hydrologic unit of Nuaailua (FEMA, 2003).
-The mouth of Nuaailua Stream that empties into Nuaailua Bay, and Keanae Point at the Keanae Peninsula are prone to coastal flooding with a 1 percent annual chance of inundation due to the their proximity to sea level.
+Figure 8-2 illustrates the flood-risk areas in the hydrologic unit of Makapipi.
+The coast of Kipakaone Bay and Kilo Point in the Makapipi are prone to coastal flooding with a 1 percent annual chance of inundation due to their proximity to the sea.